nalilord/obs-plugin-delphi/README.md

 # obs-plugin-delphi
-Translation of the OBS API for Plugins written in Delphi
+Translation of the OBS API for writing Plugins in Delphi